“I’m going to exclusively breastfeed for 12 months”

-We discuss these questions and more at the workshop What’s Next: Set Realistic Goals for the Second Half of breastfeeding.
+We discuss these questions and more at the workshop What’s Next.
 We take the time to stop, reflect on breastfeeding so far, celebrate meeting short term goals, and think about what’s next.
 This is also an excellent time to take a fresh look at yourself.
 What do you need to do to improve your own self-care and happiness?
 What have you been putting on hold for months or even years as you have been growing and feeding this baby with every cell of your body?

 Whether you choose to wean before one, wean at one, or barrel right through that one year goal, be sure that you make that choice consciously and deliberately.